Log In Sign Up

 Unless stated, all the following studies refer to systematic reviews, considered the highest form of evidence as they assess all the previous studies on a subject and try and draw conclusions.

-The MD and gut health
+The Med Diet and gut health

 In a study published this year, scientists looked at the composition of the microbiota (your gut bacteria) and the production of short-chain fatty acids (SCFAs) which takes place in the gut and are essential for sending signals on the gut-brain axis.
 They concluded that “the Mediterranean diet could play a valuable role in ensuring our health through direct interaction with our microbiota”.
 (2)